GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
+> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
 >
-> ~ *Daniel T. Barry*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts